hqanhh/PlateRecognition/readme.md

 2. Open your favorite terminal
 3. `pip install -r requirements.txt`

-Run the server with the following command: `python3 ./app.py`
+Run the server with the following command: `python ./app.py`